 - Documents: Make sure your PDFs and other documents are accessible before uploading them into Cascade.
 Never scan a page to create a PDF.
-In areas of your site linking to non-fillable forms, OCR recommends adding a supportive statement and contact information: "If you experience difficulties completing a form, please contact our office for assistance."
+In areas of your site linking to non-fillable forms, add a supportive statement and contact information: "If you experience difficulties completing a form, please contact our office for assistance."

 - Tables: A table caption should be provided.
 The accessibility checker will help you add one if you miss this step while creating your page, however you can add it at any time.